Appalachian–Blue Ridge forests: Sods

 Sods is a term used in the Allegheny Mountains of eastern West Virginia for a mountaintop meadow or bog, in an area that is otherwise generally forested.
 The term is similar to that of an Appalachian bald.

 Fauna

-Endangered or threatened species of the Appalachians include some snails and salamanders, the red-shouldered hawk (Buteo lineatus), loggerhead shrike (Lanius ludovicianus), Virginia big-eared bat (Corynorhinus townsendii virginianus), the red wolf (Canis rufus) and the spruce-fir moss spider (Microhexura montivaga).
+Endangered or threatened species of the Appalachians include some snails and salamanders, the red wolf (Canis rufus) and the spruce-fir moss spider (Microhexura montivaga).
 The limestone caves of the Appalachians are important habitat for bats, invertebrates, fish and salamanders including 34 species of lungless salamander, more than anywhere else on earth.

 Threats

 The forests have been altered by logging and clearance for agriculture, urban and industrial development (including mining) with only small patches of original forest remaining, the largest of which is in the Great Smoky Mountains; nearly all of Shenandoah National Park, for example, is regrown forest but still vital habitat for wildlife.
 The spruce and fir forests of the highlands have been logged particularly intensively and in many cases have not regenerated leaving areas of Appalachian balds heath.
 Also, as large predators such as wolves and cougars have been removed, the forests are now being overgrazed by deer.
 Plants and animals are also threatened by introduced species including the gypsy moth (Lymantria dispar), spruce budworm (Choristoneura fumiferana), hemlock woolly adelgid (Adelges tsugae), balsam woolly adelgid (A. piceae) and the Discula destructiva that affects dogwoods and is similar to chestnut blight.